 1. About the Guidance

 1.1 Introduction

-The Health Information and Quality Authority (HIQA) through the Chief Inspector of Social Services is responsible for registering and inspecting designated centres and assessing whether the registered provider is in compliance with the regulations and standards.
+The Health Information and Quality Authority (HIQA) through the Office of the Chief Inspector of Social Services, is responsible for carrying out its functions as required by the Health Act 2007 as amended.